hannonhill/Custom-Authentication-Module-Examples/CAS/remoteUserAuth/README.markdown

 Hannon Hill.

-Next, set your java CLASSPATH to include this jar as well as Tomcat's servlet-api.jar file and run (be sure to compile with the same java version that runs Cascade, or use the `-target` parameter to specify the correct version):
+Next, set your java CLASSPATH to include this jar as well as Tomcat's servlet-api.jar file (or provide `-classpath` parameter to specify paths to these files) and run.
+Be sure to compile with the same java version that runs Cascade, or use the `-target` parameter to specify the correct version:

+     javac RemoteUserAuth.java

+or

-     javac remoteuserauth.java
+     javac -classpath /path/to/authentication-x.x.jar:/path/to/servlet-api.jar RemoteUserAuth.java

 Then, since the plugin says "package ca.usask.cascade", put the resulting class file in an equivalent directory and build a jar file: